ropensci/SymbiotaR2/README.md

 calls, too) may need to be updated for your particular Symbiota2 portal.

+## Citation

+If you use SymbiotaR2 as a component to publication, we ask that you properly cite this R package.
+Use `citation("SymbiotaR2")` to see how to cite SymbiotaR2.

 ## Contributions

 Please check out our [contribution guidelines](https://github.com/pearselab/SymbiotaR2/blob/master/.github/CONTRIBUTING.md).